centrapay/centrapay-docs/src/fiat/bank-accounts.md

   }'
 ```

-An example of a minimal POST to create a bank authority and a direct debit authority.
+An example of a minimal POST to create a bank account and a direct debit authority.

 By including directDebitAuthority, the user accepts our [Direct Debit terms][dd-terms]{:.external}
 and has authority to operate this account.